staradix-com/ansible-role-radix-node-configurator/README.md

 You can try different versions but this is not recommended.
 Radix itself only supports Ubuntu 20.04.
-This repo will not work on other distros.
+This roll will not work on other distros for now.

 Installing the role
 ------------